Data extracted in November 2025

 Data sources

 In December 2008, the European Parliament and the Council adopted Regulation (EC) No 1338/2008 on Community statistics on public health and health and safety at work.
-The Regulation is designed to ensure that health statistics provide adequate information for all EU Member States to monitor Community actions in the field of public health and health and safety at work.
-In April 2011, a European Commission Regulation (EU) No 349/2011 on statistics on accidents at work was adopted specifying in detail the variables, breakdowns and metadata that Member States are required to deliver – this legislation is being implemented in a number of phases.
-Note also that a Commission Decision No 2011/231/EU from April 2011 granted derogations to certain Member States with respect to the transmission of statistics on accidents at work.
+The regulation is designed to ensure that health statistics provide adequate information for all EU countries to monitor Community actions in the field of public health and health and safety at work.
+In April 2011, a European Commission Regulation (EU) No 349/2011 on statistics on accidents at work was adopted specifying in detail the variables, breakdowns and metadata that EU countries are required to deliver – this legislation is being implemented in a number of phases.
+Note also that a Commission Decision No 2011/231/EU from April 2011 granted derogations to certain EU countries with respect to the transmission of statistics on accidents at work.

-There are nine variables related to causes and circumstances of accidents at work within the ESAW data collection.
-According to the ESAW Regulation, countries are free to choose at least three out of these nine variables on causes and circumstances and should report data for these (they may provide information on more than three variables if they choose to do so).
-As such, while the total coverage of the EU is complete for each individual variable, the proportion of information that is not specified (included within the heading no information in tables and figures in this article) can vary greatly depending on how many and which EU Member States have provided detailed information.
-The complete list of nine variables covers: workstation, working environment, working process, specific physical activity, material agent associated with the specific physical activity, deviation, material agent associated with the deviation, contact – mode of injury, material agent associated with the contact – mode of injury.
+There are 9 variables related to causes and circumstances of accidents at work within the ESAW data collection.
+According to the ESAW Regulation, countries are free to choose at least 3 out of these 9 variables on causes and circumstances and should report data for these (they may provide information on more than 3 variables if they choose to do so).
+As such, while the total coverage of the EU is complete for each individual variable, the proportion of information that is not specified (included within the heading no information in tables and figures in this article) can vary greatly depending on how many and which EU countries have provided detailed information.
+The complete list of 9 variables covers: workstation, working environment, working process, specific physical activity, material agent associated with the specific physical activity, deviation, material agent associated with the deviation, contact – mode of injury, material agent associated with the contact – mode of injury.

 The statistics presented for accidents at work refer to declarations made to either public (social security administrations) or private insurance schemes, or to other relevant national authorities (for example, those controlling labour or workplace inspections).
-Indicators on accidents at work may be presented as absolute values, as percentage distributions, as incidence rates in relation to every 100 000 persons employed (the denominator being provided by the authorities in the EU Member States that are responsible for ESAW data collection or by the EU's labour force survey (LFS)) or as standardised incidence rates.
+Indicators on accidents at work may be presented as absolute values, as percentage distributions, as incidence rates in relation to every 100 000 employed people (the denominator being provided by the authorities that are responsible for ESAW data collection in EU countries or by the EU labour force survey (EU-LFS)) or as standardised incidence rates.

 For more information on ESAW data please refer to the main article on accidents at work statistics.